Glossary of Key AAQEP Terms

 completer A candidate who has successfully finished a preparation program.

-concern Notation that the Accreditation Commission may attach to an accreditation action (decision); a concern is a relatively minor or restricted shortcoming in relation to one or more aspects of a standard.
+concern Notation that the Accreditation Commission may attach to an accreditation action (decision); a concern is a shortcoming in relation to one or more aspects of a standard.
 Evidence regarding progress in addressing concerns must be presented in the provider’s Annual Report.

-condition Notation that the Accreditation Commission may attach to an accreditation action (decision); a condition indicates a significant problem that threatens a provider’s ability to meet a standard and that thus requires immediate action.
+condition Notation that the Accreditation Commission may attach to an accreditation action (decision); a condition is a significant problem that threatens a provider’s ability to meet a standard and that thus requires immediate action.
 Notation of one condition may allow full accreditation, but evidence of the condition’s resolution must be provided within 2 years.
-The noting of two conditions, however, leads to the award of a probationary 2-year term of accreditation.
+The noting of two conditions leads to the award of a probationary 2-year term of accreditation.
 Failure to resolve any condition in 2 years results in adverse action.

-criteria for success A provider's stated expectations for candidate or completer performance, either defined by the provider itself or specified by an external authority, such as for state licensure examinations.
+criteria for success The stated expectations for candidate or completer performance, either defined by a provider or specified by an external authority, such as for state licensure examinations.

-expectations framework A document defining AAQEP’s four standards, their associated aspects, and evidence requirements.
+expectations framework A document defining AAQEP’s four standards, their associated aspects, descriptors for the application of the aspects of Standards 1 and 2 to different program types, and evidence requirements.

-initial accreditation status Nonrenewable award granted by the Accreditation Commission affirming a program meets AAQEP's standards; carries a term of 5 years.
+initial accreditation status Nonrenewable, 5-year award granted by the Accreditation Commission affirming a program meets AAQEP’s standards.

 observation Notation that the Accreditation Commission may attach to an accreditation action (decision); an observation offers relatively neutral, nonevaluative feedback to the provider.